GDBobby/Eight-Winds-Engine/README.md

 First public release!
 The engine still needs quite a few things and I'll be working on it for the forseeable future.
-* The main pressing issue is I'm currently replacing irrklang with miniaudio and only halfway through.
-The code for irrklang support included if a user would like to revert the miniaudio rebase.
 * an Editor with GUI will be added at some point